Stocks churn as Wall Street's omicron ride keeps jolting

 But since climbing out of its early 2020 collapse caused by the first wave of COVID-19, one hallmark of the stock market’s powerful run has been the continued willingness by bargain-hunting investors to buy following any dip in prices.
 That lasting habit has helped the S&P 500 set 66 all-time highs so far in 2021, the second-most on record for a year, according to S&P Dow Jones Indices.

 It also helped the Dow Jones Industrial Average initially climb 520 points Wednesday.
-The blue chip index was up 129 points, or 0.4%, to 34,613 in afternoon trading.
-The Nasdaq composite was up 0.2% after having been up 1.8% earlier in the day.
+The blue chip index lost that gain and more by late afternoon.
+It was down 236 points, or 0.7%, to 34,255.
+The Nasdaq composite also flipped to the red, sliding 1.2% after having been up 1.8% earlier in the day.

-Investors got some better-than-expected data on the economy.
+Some better-than-expected data on the economy failed to avert the late-day wave of selling.
 A report from the Institute for Supply Management showed that growth in the U.S. manufacturing sector accelerated a touch faster last month than economists expected.

 A separate report from payroll processor ADP said that non-government employers hired more people in November than economists expected.
 That could raise expectations for Friday’s more comprehensive jobs report from the U.S. government, though the ADP report doesn’t have a perfect track record predicting it.

-A stronger economy would burn more fuel, and crude oil prices initially rose, sending Benchmark U.S. crude 2.1% higher.
-By midafternoon, it was down 0.8% to $65.64 per barrel.
-It briefly dropped below $65 the day before.
-Brent crude, the international standard, slipped 0.2%.
+A stronger economy would burn more fuel, and crude oil prices initially rose, briefly sending Benchmark U.S. crude 2.1% higher.
+But it shed those gains, closing down 0.9% at $65.57 per barrel.
+It momentarily dropped below $65 the day before.
+Brent crude, the international standard, slipped 0.5%.

-Despite the drop in oil prices, energy stocks were up 0.3%.
-Exxon Mobil rose 1.3%, and Marathon Petroleum added 1.7%.
+The slide in oil prices pushed most energy stocks lower.
+Occidental Petroleum fell 1.9% and Diamondback Energy slid 2.3%.

-Vertex Pharmaceuticals rallied 9% for the biggest individual gain in the S&P 500 after it reported encouraging data from a study of its investigational treatment for kidney disease.
-More than 65% of stocks in the S&P 500 rose.
+Vertex Pharmaceuticals rallied 8.2% for the biggest individual gain in the S&P 500 after it reported encouraging data from a study of its investigational treatment for kidney disease.
+More than 57% of stocks in the S&P 500 fell.

 Stocks rose across Europe and Asia amid the continuing uncertainty about how powerful omicron’s punch will be.